ringwormGO-organization/ringOS/Documentation.md

 #### How to run shell script for Debian based Linux distros:
 `./ringOS-beta.sh`

+If that don't work, type: `chmod +x ./ringOS-beta.sh` and try again.

 This shell script will also install everything you need; if you have everything installed use `compile.sh`.

 ### Compiling